1125.00 Financial Need Review Policy

 Room and board may be provided to the individual in lieu of special transportation or interpreter services if it can be documented to be more cost effective than directly funding special transportation or interpreter services.

 One-Time-Services are services that are required for the individual’s participation in employment and required based on an evaluation and/or prescription, i.e. rehabilitation technology, visual, hearing, medical, home modification, vehicle modification evaluations.
-One-time services tend to be essential for the individual, high cost and with recurring need for the service.
+One-time services tend to be essential for the individual, high cost and with recurring need for the item.
 An individual may receive multiple one-time-services if required and their justification must be documented in the IPE.
 Multiple purchases of the same service during the life of a case are not allowed.

 The One-Time Service Calculation is limited to the following Case Services: